ProPheT777/dkron-boilerplate/Readme.md

 * `make send-job JOB=test_on_server` This job is running from dkron server and everything is ok
 * `make send-job JOB=test_on_agent` This job is running from dkron agent embeded is application image, and not working

-All architecture and conf files are located under docker dir